amrfaissal/gmaps11/README.md

 - [CMake v2.8 or better](http://www.cmake.org/)
 - A C++11 compiler (GCC 4.8+, clang)
 - [CURL](http://curl.haxx.se/) library
-- [curlcpp](https://github.com/AmrFaissal/curlcpp) C++ wrapper for CURL
+- [CURLcpp](https://github.com/AmrFaissal/curlcpp) C++ wrapper for CURL
 - [Boost library](http://www.boost.org) version 1.54.0+

-After downloading and extracting the source from a tarball to a directory.
-([see above][Latest Stable Version]), the commands to build gmaps11 on most systems are:
+After downloading and extracting the source from a tarball to a directory, the commands to build `gmaps11` on most systems are:

     mkdir build && cd build
     cmake ..